tsnaomi/fizzbuzz_playground/README.md

 Next, on lines 10-11, a lambda filters through the dictionary entries; if the number is divisible by an entry's key, that entry's value is appended to verbosity.
 The filter ignores any entries whose keys are 3 or 5, which are reserved for "fizz" and "buzz". #fizzbuzzislaw

 Finally, after all of this math takes place, if verbosity is still an empty string, the function prints the number.
-Otherwise, the functions prints the onomatopoeic verbosity.
+Otherwise, the function prints the onomatopoeic verbosity.
 Done!